AmpereComputingAI/ampere_model_library/classification/mobilenet_v1/README.md

 This folder contains the script to run MobileNet v1 on ImageNet classification task.\
-Variant supplied below in three different precisions accepts input of shape 224x224 and has 1.0x multiplier.
+Variant supplied below in two different precisions accepts input of shape 224x224 and has 1.0x multiplier.

 The original paper on the architecture is available here: https://arxiv.org/pdf/1704.04861.pdf